+What to do when dealing with infidelity?
 When it comes to dealing with infidelity, I think Gottman said it best:

 “Atonement cannot occur if the cheater insists that the victim take partial blame for the affair….
 If a partner strayed in the midst of difficult circumstances, it may seem unfair for him or her to take all of the blame.
 But he or she must.
 Healing requires that the cheater listen to and understand the other’s pain” Dr. John Gottman.

-The Involved Partner must take full responsibility for betrayal.
+Dealing with infidelity requires the Involved Partner must take full responsibility for betrayal.

 This is the way the Involved Partner keeps faith with the Hurt Partner.